 If you are ever in Reading this looks just the place to stop over for a soothing cup of coffee and place to rest your legs

-Originally posted on Cuppies 'n' Cream:
+Originally posted on Hello Cuppies!:

 Tucked away in a little cobbled courtyard, Workhouse Coffee Co. feels like somewhere where you just know you will enjoy real coffee.
 Through the week they have a steady pace of customers, the usual lunch time rush and on a weekend it has a fabulous busy welcoming atmosphere.
 The staff are extremely friendly and helpful, and they have an enticing display of freshly baked cakes, pastries, ciabatta’s and pasties – the Moroccan lamb pasty being my particular favourite.